Publication Ethics and Malpractice Statement

 - cite all sources used in writing the study;

 - provide references and/or statements of financial support for their research papers;

-- redraft their contributions in accordance with the recommendations of reviewers, provided that publication of the paper is conditional upon such redrafting.
+- participate in the peer review process (they are expected to redraft the paper or revise it critically in accordance with the recommendations of reviewers, provided that publication of the paper is conditioned upon such redrafting.

 Articles are first reviewed by editors.
 They may reject an article out of hand either because it does not deal with the appropriate subject matter (i.e. subject matter that does not correspond to the specialization of the journal) or because it is manifestly of a low quality so that it cannot be considered at all.